vegaprotocol/specs/protocol/0002-STTL-settlement.md

 1. the trader's margin account for the market,
 1. the trader's general collateral account for that asset,
 1. the insurance pool.

+# Acceptance Criteria

+## The typical "Happy Path" case
+- [ ] With a market configured to take an oracle termination time and settlement price and put into continuous trading mode.
+When there are traders with open positions on the market and the termination trigger from oracle is sent so the market is terminated.
+Send market settlement price and assert that it is no longer possible to trade on this market. (<a name="0002-STTL-001" href="#0002-STTL-001">0002-STTL-001</a>)